What are the advantages of working with measuring points in vibration monitoring?

 Important note: it is impossible to connect a sensor that is already connected to another measuring point.

 Would you like more information about Omnidots products?
-Do you have any questions on how to correctly set measuring points?
+Do you have any questions on how to set measuring points correctly?
 We are more than happy to connect with you and tell you more about it.